 Naturally, the performance pressure resulting from the spread of negative gossip in the workplace positively affects job performance, leading to higher job performance to avoid negative evaluations expressed through perceived performance deficiencies or inadequacies.
-The exaggerated outcomes may force employees to double their efforts in performance development and perseverance to overcome difficulties, and they may alleviate performance pressure by finding new ways and methods to increase job performance (Tan et al., 2020).
+The exaggerated outcomes may force employees to double their efforts in performance development and perseverance to overcome difficulties, and they may alleviate performance (Tan et al., 2020).